The Daniel Tiger Doctrine

 And then for us, being able to articulate and ask those questions leads to somebody who can be really empathetic, get on the floor with their kids, respect their kids’ point of view, those kinds of things that we try to emulate with Dad and Mom Tiger.

-Fetters: One last question, and… it’s kind of a silly one.
+Fetters: One last question, and … it’s kind of a silly one.
 Why does Mom Tiger wear pants, while Daniel Tiger and Dad Tiger—

 Santomero: I knew it.
 I was waiting!
 I wish I had made a bet. [laughs] Why don’t Daniel Tiger and his dad wear pants, even though other characters wear pants?
 There’s a couple things.
 For Daniel Tiger, we love how plushy and tiger-y he is, and we didn't want to hide that by completely covering him up.
 But we really wanted to create that signature red sweater and sneakers, which of course is a nod to Fred.
 And then because Dad Tiger’s based on the original Daniel Striped Tiger, it made sense to us to emulate that same look.